 Jonesboro is a larger medium-sized city located in the state of Arkansas.
 With a population of 74,889 people and 13 constituent neighborhoods, Jonesboro is the fifth largest community in Arkansas.

-Unlike some cities, Jonesboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jonesboro are a mix of both white- and blue-collar jobs.
-Overall, Jonesboro is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Jonesboro who work in office and administrative support (11.85%), sales jobs (11.19%), and healthcare (9.77%).
+Jonesboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jonesboro is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Jonesboro who work in sales jobs (11.91%), office and administrative support (11.80%), and healthcare (9.04%).

 The most common language spoken in Jonesboro is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.